paulbaldaray/Bin/README.md

 # Personal bin programs

-These are just some scripts and programs that I use on a daily basis.
+These are just some scripts and programs I've written that I use on a daily basis.

 To use the programs written and C, you'll want to configure the header files in 'CBuildFiles/config/' to and then run 'make' in the 'CBuildFiles' directory.